 Because Jonathan as well as all the other authors of itinéterre do not live on the income from this site but they have a job that takes most of their week.

-So he had to find some free time between his job as a creative pub (copywriter), his social life with his wife and friends and his passion for sailing (and the many regattas!).
+He therefore had to find free time between his creative job in advertising, his social life with his wife and friends and his passion for sailing (and the many regattas!).
 Suffice to say that his weeks are busy!

 It was therefore little by little that the project took shape and the blog still operates like this today.